Bringing a new cat into your home is an exciting time, but in between all the fun and excitement, it’s important to remember a few practicalities.

-Not only can the resulting shock cause significant burns in the mouth, it can also lead to seizures and a debilitating (potentially-deadly) build up of fluid within your cat’s lungs.
+Not only can the resulting shock cause significant burns in the mouth, but it can also lead to seizures and a debilitating (potentially deadly) build-up of fluid within your cat’s lungs.
 Use sturdy cord covers or deterrent sprays if you cannot keep the cords completely out of your cat’s reach.

 4. Safely Store and Dispense All Medications and Supplements

 Simple steps like this are imperative to protect your cat.
 Other simple and effective steps include never storing human and pet medications together, keeping all medications and supplements in their original containers, and always dispensing pills and liquids over a sink, bowl, or other container in case of spills.

 7. Put Away Poisons

 From rat and mouse poisons to common gardening, cleaning, and automotive chemicals, you probably own some dangerous products.
 The bottles under your kitchen sink, or in your laundry room, basement or garage can pose a significant hazard to your cat’s health and safety.
-Be sure these products are all safely stored behind cabinet doors -- high shelves may not be enough given a cat’s jumping ability.
+Be sure these products are all safely stored behind cabinet doors — high shelves may not be enough given a cat’s jumping ability.

 8. Remember That Cats Climb — and Jump!

 Each year, countless kittens sustain injuries and even die after falling or jumping off beds, bookcases, or even from their people’s arms or shoulders.
 And they also suffer crushing injuries when shelves or other pieces of unstable furniture fall down on them when jumped upon.
 Appreciate the fragility of kitty bones and skulls and their developing dexterity by restricting your kitten’s access to tall furniture until he’s more fully grown and coordinated.

 The two most notable of these are constipation and urinary obstruction.
-The best practices are to scoop/clean their boxes daily, have one more litter box than the number of cats you have, and to locate the boxes in different areas and levels of the home.
+The best practices are to scoop and clean their boxes daily, have one more litter box than the number of cats you have, and to locate the boxes in different areas and levels of the home.